 Section 2.
 The Elders Advisory Council will use a unity process in proposing a candidate.
 The process may include a vote.
 Any such vote to recommend a candidate must pass by at least two thirds (2/3) of the entire Elders Advisory Council.
 Should the AZC Board reject a candidate, the Elders Advisory Council will reconsider and either send the same or a different candidate to the AZC Board.
 Should the Board twice reject a candidate, the Elders Advisory Council will propose a different candidate.
 This process will continue until a Head Teacher is chosen.
 The Council will function in like manner regarding reappointment of a Head Teacher.
 Should there arise the need to consider removal of a Head Teacher, the Elders Advisory Council shall notify all members of the AZC Board of Directors in writing of such a proposal, at least 30 days before a meeting to discuss it.
 The Elders Advisory Council shall then meet and may recommend removal only if two thirds (2/3) of the entire Elders Advisory Council votes for such removal.
 The Head Teacher who is the subject of removal shall be heard, but shall not vote at a meeting to consider her/his removal.

 Section 3.
-Members of the AZC Elders Advisory Council will consist of six individuals, two from AZC, two from associated ZEN centers located in Texas, and two from the SFZC membership.
+Members of the AZC Elders Advisory Council will consist of the AZC Head Teacher and six individuals, two from AZC, two from associated Zen centers located in Texas, and two from the SFZC membership.
 All members of the Elders Advisory Council will be selected from those who have practiced in the Suzuki Roshi lineage.
 The AZC members, and local Texas members, will be selected from those who have practiced for at least ten years and completed at least two practice periods.
 SFZC members will be selected from those who have practiced for at least twenty years, and completed at least four practice periods at Tassajara and been Shuso or Head Student.
 The Elders Advisory Council may waive any of these requirements by unanimous vote.
 Initial membership of the Elders Advisory Council will be determined by a vote of the AZC Board of Directors after consultation with the AZC membership, local Texas centers and members of the SFZC Elders Council.
 The Elders Advisory Council shall determine subsequent membership, associated terms of office and the actual makeup of the Elders Advisory Council, after consultation with the AZC Board of Directors.

 Section 4.
 A further function of the Council is to be a resource for advice in unusual practice or administrative issues that may arise at Austin Zen Center.
 Either the Head Teacher, Practice Committee or the AZC Board may consult the Elders Advisory Council to advise.
 This is meant especially for unusual and tricky issues when there is difficulty seeing the path forward, or to help determine a more skillful resolution.